DavidCradock/Nexus/README.md

 - Audio loading/saving/playback of .wav and .ogg
 - Add physics.
 Both 2D and 3D.
 Use pre-existing or write from scratch?
 - Add Network helper code.
 Maybe use Raknet or whatever is out there these days?

+**Done**
+- Move each manager into their own files then move them to new filter "managers" and rename each class from ObjectManager to ManagerObjects